HAS IRISHNESS BECOME A SYNONYM FOR WEAKNESS?

 It’s undeniable that most Irish identify with one clear and obvious facet of our collective identity, our image as a charitable and kind nation.
 One’s capacity for charity is worthy of pride.
 It signals compassion and altruism but overall, strength of character.
 Ireland has displayed that strength for over half a century by sending money to Africa, by standing up and supporting the oppressed and happily welcoming waves of refugees here—sometimes with big dopey smiles.

 However, has something changed about our character?
-In this age of diversity, openness and cultural drift, is our image something we now hide behind?
+In this age of mass immigration into Europe, of diversity, equity and inclusion, is our image as charitable something we now hide behind?

-I would ask these post Celtic Tiger Redeemers, where do you draw the line for charity?
-When is it acceptable to stand up and say, ‘hang on, I think we’re being taken advantage of now?’
-Have you noticed how those who argue for immigration overlook the many social crises at home, you might even call them legitimate humanitarian emergencies.
+It’s undeniable that those contrite individuals who argue for unlimited immigration overlook the many social crises at home.
+You might even call them legitimate humanitarian emergencies nowadays—given the housing rackets many countries in the west allow and encourage as well as the ever-growing wealth divide.
 Just because bombs aren’t falling on heads does not mean people aren’t dying.
 Ordinary Irish pass away on the streets every night.
-Thousands of us are the hidden homeless, stuck and waiting to die poor and alone.
-Yet the bleeding hearts in this country think it’s more important to stand on O’Connell street, outside the GPO, waving the flags of other nations.
+Thousands of us are the hidden homeless, hard-working yet stuck and waiting to die poor and alone.
+And the bleeding hearts in this country think it’s more important to stand on O’Connell street, outside the GPO, waving the flags of other nations.
 They’ll tell you Ireland is rich and can share.
-You’d swear the trees were burdened with glistening fruit and the streets flecked with gold—the waves of economic refugees arriving here seem to think so.
-I would remind those post Celtic Tiger Redeemers that Ireland is one of the most taxed countries in the world.
+You’d swear the streets are paved with gold—the waves of economic refugees arriving here seem to think so.
+I would remind those Post Celtic Tiger Redeemers, who sling around the word bigot to shut down discussion, that Ireland is one of the most taxed countries in the world.

 Is it naivety or an image?

-I would ask those Irish natives who are on the other side of the divide to take a seat with me in the back row of my darkened cinema to watch a movie about the Trojan Wars.
-On screen, some naive soul throws open the gates of Troy and gazes up in awe at the unique and culturally impressive wooden horse left on the sands.
-I lean into my new companions and say, why is it that in the last two years our historic and symbolic Croke Park was used by a religious group?
-Why did that group insist on that particular park and not a local park?
+I would ask those Irish natives on the fence about immigration (into Ireland per se) to take a seat with me in the back row of my darkened cinema to watch a movie about the Trojan Wars.
+On screen, some naive (or virtue-signalling) soul throws open the gates of Troy and gazes up in awe at the unique and culturally impressive wooden horse left on the sands.
+I lean into you and say, why is it that in the last two years our historic and symbolic Croke Park was used by a religious group?
+Why did that group insist on that particular park and not, let’s say, the Pheonix Park?
 Why did we allow it?
 Kindness?
 Or perhaps fear of what might result if refused?
 That’s weakness!

-Isn’t it reckless to shut down all politically incorrect conversation, given how much blood is still spilled in the name of religion—when some openly operate like sex/death cults (not naming any names, but the fact I probably don’t have to says it all).
+Isn’t it reckless to shut down politically-incorrect conversation, given how much blood is still spilled in the name of differing beliefs, in particular religious—when some religions don’t condemn their radicalised brothers’ death-cult acts (not naming any names, but the fact I probably don’t have to says it all).
 Our kindness in this instance looks to me like weakness.

 In the cold light of day, the true strength of Irish identity is fading.
-It’s deeply saddening when you consider how we were a multi-faceted yet united people, not so long ago.
+It’s deeply saddening when you consider how we were a multi-faceted yet united people, loved all over the world, not so long ago.
 Ireland, due to her people, was a beautiful place to live, travel and just be.
-Now we are at each other’s throats over, let’s be honest, a certain section of society playing God with the lives of complete strangers, who together create a dissonant sense of Irishness.
+Now we are at each other’s throats over, let’s be honest, a contrite section of society playing God with the lives of complete strangers.

 Integration at school age will only work in the short term.
 If you really look at multiculturalism from all sides, in all countries, the efforts of trying to blend cultures and homogenize identities is often an exercise in futility.
 It’s a law of nature that we choose those most like us.
-Yes, there are tenacious individuals who achieve success and status by assimilating the identity and culture of their adopted country or culture.
+Indeed, there are tenacious individuals who achieve success and status by assimilating the identity and culture of their adopted country or culture.
+But the masses are what matters in this regards, not those elite few.
 When cultures don’t interact, suspicion grows, which leads to tension and ultimately violence.

-If both sides of the Irish divide can’t have an honest conversation about immigration; if we can’t admit to how other, formerly peaceful countries, are spiraling into violence; if we can’t agree on a sane and stringent immigration policy; if we continue on this course of showing our Irishness as an image of strength through charity, we will have to face the very real possibility of perpetual division in Ireland.
+If both sides of the divide can’t have an honest conversation about immigration; if we can’t admit to how other, formerly peaceful countries are spiralling into violence; if we can’t agree on a sane and stringent immigration policy; if we continue on this course of showing our Irishness as an image of strength through charity, we will have to face the very real possibility of perpetual division in Ireland.
 Ireland’s beloved cities and towns, that are already veering into cultural dissonance, will be overcome by widespread civil disobedience and habitual bloody violence.
-Political correctness cannot guide Ireland on the matter, because walking amongst the truly needy are the enemy.
+Political correctness cannot guide Ireland on the matter, because walking amongst the truly needy are foreign interests.

 If we can’t come together as a people again, we will be remembered by future generations as foolhardy and bickering idealogues.
 The Trojan Horse is well inside the gates, but night has not yet fallen.